Zach Lieberman on the Resonance of Generative Art

 Peter Bauman: My takeaway is that it's up to the artist.
 But when you look at your peers’ work, what kind of criteria do you use to evaluate its success?

 Zach Lieberman: What resonates with me is work that makes me feel something, when I look at a piece and I feel charged or there's energy.
 At this moment there's so much more work than before.
 Generative art is really flourishing.
 That's really exciting.
 But I always go back to certain artists that totally resonate with me, where I just feel something.
 I feel something when I look at Vera Molnár’s work.
 It's the play with simplicity and honesty.
 I can really feel moved every time I lecture about her work.
 I really feel moved and I feel the same thing with Iskra [Velitchkova]’s work, a contemporary artist that I really admire.
-She does these things that are so different, they feel so different.
-They feel outside of the mainstream of generative art and her work makes me feel something.
+She does these things that are so different; they feel so different.
+They seem outside of the mainstream of generative art and her work makes me feel something.

 There are artists like that for me that are really important because there's something about the wavelength and a lot of it is wavelength.
 Artists have certain frequencies that they're hitting and sometimes they really resonate with you.
 A frequency plus a frequency can allow you to make magic.
 Sometimes you don't feel that at all but other people do and that's cool.
 There are other exhibits I go to and I feel something else but with Gego or Ruth Asawa or others, I see it and I know I will feel different when I go to this exhibit because it is that wavelength.
 To me, it's the same thing as how certain music that I listen to, certain tracks that you put on can be really transformative.
 It really can mean something to you.